tksventures/generator-vue-storefront/README.md

 If both the vue-storefront and vue-storefront api are generated, one will be placed at the root directory and can be used to build and connect both apps through the following commands:

 - `docker-compose build` to build the images.
 Volumes have already been assigned in the file to facilitate development in both apps.
 - `docker-compose up` to activate both apps.
-It is recommended to first initialize the api (`docker-compose up vue-api`) so the dependencies can be properly built before connecting to he frontend store.
+It is recommended to first initialize elasticsearch (`docker-compose up es1`) so the service is ready to receive data from the vue-storefront-api.

 The vue-storefront-api will, by default, generate the same mock data present in the [vue-storefront Demo Site](https://demo.vuestorefront.io/).